mbrock/jamie/README.md

-# Jamie - Discord Voice Channel Transcription Bot

-Jamie is a Discord bot designed to join voice channels, record audio, and provide real-time transcription of conversations.
-It's built with Go and uses various technologies to process and analyze audio data.

-## Features

-- Join Discord voice channels
-- Record and process audio in real-time
-- Store audio data as Opus packets in PostgreSQL
-- Real-time transcription using Speechmatics
-- Offline transcription and analysis using Google's Gemini multimodal generative AI model
-- Store and retrieve transcriptions
-- Generate voice activity reports
-- Provide a web interface to view transcriptions

-## Architecture and Key Components

-Jamie is structured around several key components:

-1. **Discord Bot**: Handles interactions with Discord, joining voice channels, and capturing audio.
-2. **Audio Processing**: Captures Opus packets and stores them in PostgreSQL.
-3. **Transcription Engine**: Uses Speechmatics for real-time transcription and Google's Gemini API for offline, more accurate transcription and analysis.
-4. **Database**: PostgreSQL stores Opus packets, transcriptions, and other metadata.
-5. **Web Interface**: Provides a way to view and interact with transcriptions.

-## Commands

-Jamie offers several commands:

-- `listen`: Starts the Discord bot and begins listening in voice channels.
-- `http`: Starts an HTTP server to display transcripts.
-- `packets`: Listens for new Opus packets and displays information about them.
-- `packetInfo`: Retrieves information about Opus packets for a given SSRC and time range.
-- `report`: Generates a voice activity report for a specified time range.
-- `transcribe`: Starts transcribing incoming audio, creating a separate transcription session per user.
-- `stream`: Displays a terminal UI showing real-time transcriptions.

-## Codebase Navigation

-The project is organized into several packages:

-- `bot`: Contains the Discord bot logic.
-- `db`: Database interactions and SQL queries (using sqlc).
-- `snd`: Audio processing and Opus packet handling.
-- `tts`: Transcription logic and UI rendering.
-- `gemini`: Integration with Google's Gemini API.
-- `speechmatics`: Integration with Speechmatics API.

-Key files to be familiar with:

-- `main.go`: Entry point of the application, defines commands.
-- `db/queries.sql`: SQL queries used by sqlc to generate Go code.
-- `tts/transcript_builder.go`: Handles building and rendering transcripts.
-- `bot/bot.go`: Core Discord bot functionality.

-## Database Schema

-The database schema includes tables for:

-- Discord sessions
-- SSRC mappings
-- Opus packets
-- Voice state events
-- Bot voice joins
-- Transcription sessions, segments, and words
-- Uploaded files

-This structure allows for efficient storage and retrieval of audio data, transcriptions, and related metadata.

-## Project Status and Vision

-Jamie is currently in a very early stage of development.
-It's designed to be extensible and serve as a solid foundation for building more complex Discord bots.
-While it currently doesn't respond directly to users in Discord, the vision is for Jamie to act as a kind of "secretary" for Discord servers:

-- Keeping track of conversations
-- Finding and referencing previous discussions
-- Proactively helping users by recognizing when they're looking for information

-The goal is for Jamie to be a helpful presence that can step in when needed, rather than a traditional chatbot that's constantly engaging.
-The project is designed with a pluggable architecture to allow for easy extension and customization.

-## Technologies and Tools

-- Go 1.20 or later
-- PostgreSQL for data storage
-- sqlc for type-safe SQL in Go
-- FFmpeg for audio conversion
-- Discord API (via discordgo library)
-- Google Cloud API (for Gemini)
-- Speechmatics API

-## Setup
+# Jamie - Your Discord Voice Channel's New Best Friend 🎙️🤖

+Welcome to Jamie, the Discord bot that's all ears (and text)! 🦻📝 Jamie is here to join your voice channels, eavesdrop on your conversations (in a totally non-creepy way), and provide real-time transcriptions that'll make you wonder if it's secretly a court stenographer in disguise.

+## Features (or "Why Jamie is Cooler Than Your Human Friends")

+- 🎭 Joins Discord voice channels (No social anxiety here!)
+- 🎬 Records and processes audio in real-time (Like a spy, but legal)
+- 💾 Stores audio data as Opus packets in PostgreSQL (For those who like their data fancy)
+- 🚀 Real-time transcription using Speechmatics (Faster than your average typist)
+- 🧠 Offline transcription and analysis using Google's Gemini multimodal generative AI model (It's like having Einstein in your server)
+- 📚 Stores and retrieves transcriptions (Because scrolling through chat is so last year)
+- 📊 Generates voice activity reports (Find out who's the chatterbox in your server)
+- 🌐 Provides a web interface to view transcriptions (For when reading Discord is too mainstream)

+## The Secret Sauce: AIDR and CLAWD 3.5 SONNET 🧙‍♂️✨

+Here's where it gets really interesting!
+Jamie isn't just any bot - it's a bot with a pedigree.
+We use the AIDR (AI-Driven Development Revolution) coding agent with CLAWD 3.5 SONNET for most of our development work.
+It's like having a team of AI developers working 24/7, fueled by nothing but electricity and the occasional existential crisis.

+Curious about AIDR?
+Check out [AIDR.chat](https://AIDR.chat) and prepare to have your mind blown! 🤯

+## Architecture (or "How Jamie Keeps It All Together")

+Jamie is like a well-oiled machine, with several key components working in harmony:

+1. **Discord Bot**: The face of the operation, charming its way into your voice channels.
+2. **Audio Processing**: Turning your dulcet tones into cold, hard data.
+3. **Transcription Engine**: Where the magic happens - Speechmatics for real-time transcription, and Google's Gemini for when we need to get fancy.
+4. **Database**: PostgreSQL, because Jamie likes its data like it likes its coffee - robust and relational.
+5. **Web Interface**: For when you want to relive those voice chat moments, but in text form.

+## Commands (or "How to Boss Jamie Around")

+Jamie is at your beck and call with these commands:

+- `listen`: "Hey Jamie, time to earn your keep!"
+- `http`: "Jamie, show me what you've got on the web."
+- `packets`: "Jamie, what's the latest in the world of Opus packets?"
+- `packetInfo`: "Jamie, tell me everything you know about these specific packets."
+- `report`: "Jamie, who's been talking too much?"
+- `transcribe`: "Jamie, write down everything everyone says, and make it snappy!"
+- `stream`: "Jamie, show me the transcriptions in real-time, I don't want to miss a thing!"

+## The Codebase (or "Jamie's Brain, Dissected")

+Jamie's inner workings are neatly organized into these packages:

+- `bot`: Where Jamie learns how to be a good Discord citizen.
+- `db`: Jamie's memory bank, powered by sqlc for type-safe SQL goodness.
+- `snd`: Where Jamie learns to appreciate the finer points of audio processing.
+- `tts`: Jamie's notebook, where it jots down everything it hears.
+- `gemini`: Jamie's connection to the all-knowing Google gods.
+- `speechmatics`: Jamie's ear training module.

+Key files you might want to buy dinner first:

+- `main.go`: The big boss, where it all begins.
+- `db/queries.sql`: Jamie's favorite bedtime stories, in SQL form.
+- `tts/transcript_builder.go`: Where Jamie practices its handwriting.
+- `bot/bot.go`: Jamie's Discord etiquette guide.

+## Database Schema (or "Jamie's Filing System")

+Jamie keeps track of everything in its PostgreSQL brain, including:

+- Discord sessions (Jamie's social calendar)
+- SSRC mappings (Jamie's "who's who" guide)
+- Opus packets (Jamie's audio diary)
+- Voice state events (Jamie's mood ring)
+- Bot voice joins (Jamie's party crasher log)
+- Transcription sessions, segments, and words (Jamie's actual transcriptions)
+- Uploaded files (Jamie's scrapbook)

+## Project Status and Vision (or "Jamie's Dreams of Electric Sheep")

+Jamie is young, ambitious, and full of potential!
+While it's still learning the ropes, the end goal is for Jamie to be the ultimate Discord server sidekick:

+- 🕵️‍♂️ Keeping track of conversations like a nosy but helpful neighbor
+- 🔍 Finding and referencing previous discussions faster than you can say "search function"
+- 🧠 Proactively helping users by recognizing when they're looking for information (It's basically psychic, but with AI)

+We're aiming for Jamie to be that helpful presence that steps in when needed, like a digital butler with impeccable timing.
+And thanks to its pluggable architecture, Jamie can grow and adapt faster than a chameleon on a disco dance floor!

+## Technologies and Tools (or "Jamie's Toolbox")

+- Go 1.20 or later (Because Jamie likes to go fast)
+- PostgreSQL for data storage (Jamie's got a thing for elephants)
+- sqlc for type-safe SQL in Go (Because typos are so last century)
+- FFmpeg for audio conversion (Jamie's universal translator for audio)
+- Discord API via discordgo library (Jamie's Discord phrasebook)
+- Google Cloud API for Gemini (Jamie's hotline to the AI overlords)
+- Speechmatics API (Jamie's ear-to-text converter)

+## Setup (or "Teaching Jamie to Sit and Stay")

 1. Clone the repository:
    ```